 - Level AAA: This is WCAG’s accessibility pinnacle, which is more challenging to reach for most company websites.
 It’s the gold standard for accessibility but not necessarily required.

-The content on your site should be easily interpreted and consumable by all visitors, including those who use assistive technology like screen readers.
-Integrate HTML that assistive technologies can use with no visual guidelines.
+Accessible website content should be easily interpreted and consumable by every user, including and especially those using assistive technology like screen readers.
+Integrating HTML enables assistive technologies without visual guidelines.

 3. Offer Audio Transcripts